Pest Library · Spring, Summer, Fall

 Diet & the Search for Food

 Ants are omnivores and search for a variety of foods.
 The search for food is the primary reason ants enter homes and buildings, thus becoming pests.
-The search for food typically involves individual ants wandering away from the nest.
+When an ant discovers food, she takes a straight route back to the nest and lays a scent trail as she returns.

 Request a Free Pest Inspection

-Or call or text us at 636-297-1335
+Or call us at 636-297-1335

 Management & Eradication

-As described above, when an ant discovers a food source, worker ants form trails.
-Following this trail can provide clues about what the ants are feeding on, where the colony is located and how they are getting into the home.
+Eliminating an ant colony requires eliminating the queen and the workers.
+Following worker trails can provide clues about what the ants are feeding on, where the colony is located and how they are getting into the home.